NLog/NLog.MailKit/README.md

     ```xml
     LogManager.Setup().SetupExtensions(ext => ext.RegisterTarget<NLog.MailKit.MailTarget>());
     ```

-See the [NLog Wiki](https://github.com/NLog/NLog/wiki/Mail-Target) for available options and examples.

 Note that the option `skipCertificateValidation="true"` can prevent `AuthenticationException` if your remote certificate for smtpServer is invalid - not recommend!